agiacalone/cecs-572-FA22-02-11866/README.md

 ### Required Textbook

-* [Hacking: The Art of Exploitation](https://www.amazon.com/Hacking-Art-Exploitation-Jon-Erickson/dp/1593271441) by Jon Erikson.
-2008.
-2nd edition.
+* [Computer Networks](https://www.amazon.com/Computer-Networks-5th-Andrew-Tanenbaum/dp/0132126958) by Andrew Tanenbaum.
+2010.
+5th edition.

 ### Catalog Description

-**Prerequisite**: CECS 328 or CECS 346 with a grade of “C” or better.
-Controlling the risk of computer security.
-Security threats and vulnerabilities in the development and use of computer systems.
-Tools and controls that can reduce or block these threats.
-Law, privacy and ethics.
+**Prerequisite**: Open to Computer Engineering MS, Computer Science MS and Engineering MS students only.
+Advanced concepts in computer network theory and practice.
+Computer network design and standards for local area networks (LANs) and wide area networks (WANs).
+Computer network configuration and performance issues.
+Master’s students register in CECS 572 or CECS 672; Ph.D. students register in CECS 672.
+Additional projects required for CECS 672.

 Letter grade only (A-F).
-(Lecture-problems 3 hours) Not open for credit to students with credit in CECS 478H.
+(Lecture-problems 3 hours).
+Double Numbered with: CECS 672.

 ### Course Goals

 By the conclusion of this course, students will be able to:

-* Understand the meaning and risks of computer security
+* Understand the various architectures related to distributed computing systems
-* Apply problem solving skills to recognize and solve security problems
-* Understand, recognize, and know how to avoid the main security vulnerabilities
-* Make ethical decisions with respect to computer security and user privacy
-* Know how to design and analyze a secure computer system in general
-* Have a solid understanding of current, topical issues in computer security
+* Have a practical understanding of network protocols and APIs
+* Expand knowledge of interprocess communications and data syncronization
+* Have a foundational knowledgebase of cloud computing and large-scale data services
+* Understand the challenges of networked data storage and file access

 | Grading           |      | | Grade Scale |    |
 |-------------------|------|-|-------------|----|